kevingduck/ChatGPT-phone/README.md

+# ColdCallGenius
-Practice realistic cold calls with an AI bot
+### Practice realistic cold calls with an AI bot

-This uses a twilio number to point to a python script running on ngrok server
+📲 This app uses a twilio number to point to a python script running on ngrok server

-twilio configuration for phone number, ngrok URL endpoint
+📱 Twilio configuration for phone number, ngrok URL endpoint

-python start.py script runs as system service
+💻 python start.py script runs as system service

-ngrok starts server pointing to coldcallgenius.ngrok.io
+🕸️ ngrok starts server pointing to coldcallgenius.ngrok.io

-Services restart and run while server is up
+🏃 Services restart and run while server is up